Wallapper-3.jpg

 • Fast working method especially for preview

-• Ability to add external monitor to even greater convenience for you or the clients.
+• Ability to add external monitor to even greater convenience for you or your clients.

 Cons: